KA Hanna led a Girl Scout troop for 10 years, served as Activity Consultant for her Service Unit and believes in the power of the Thin Mint.

 1. Princess Daisy Day

 You can go longer if you have more troops participating.
-You can also have two (or more) stations for each activity, so that two groups (or more) can go at the same time.
+You can also have two (or more) stations for each activity so that two groups (or more) can go simultaneously.

 2. Camp Daisy